jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     * These circuits will be labeled 0 to 3 for ease

-* There needs to be a way to nicely specify which of the four circuits should be running at any given time
+* There needs to be a way to specify which of the four circuits should be running at any given time
 * Unfortunately, a single bit of information can only be decoded to two states --- ``0``/``1``
 * However, two input signals can have a total of four unique states

-* Continuing the idea that a signal can be thought of as a single bit, two signals can represent two bits
+* Continuing the idea that a signal can be thought of as a single bit, two signals can represent a two bit binary number
-* Therefore, the signal pattern can represent a binary number
 * Each of these binary numbers could then correspond to each of the 0 -- 3 circuits

 .. figure:: signals_as_bits.png
     :width: 500 px